iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted151007/report.md

 > PRAYERS BLESSINGS ALWAYS FOREVER THANKS<br> :date: __2021-02-15 09:17:50__

 > I just let this app run it hasn't gone off yet so I guess that's a good thing.
 I hope more people install it so they have more data to work with and identify clusters and superspreader events with higher resolution.<br> :date: __2021-02-13 07:25:58__

-> Edit: I was told by someone I work with that they tested positive, however this app is not showing that info.
-That's concerning.
-I'm hoping more and more people download this app.
-I live in a small community so I'm not sure if I'm ever going to get a notification stating someone tested positive because I don't think many people know about this app.
-But there are a lot of positives reported to the news by our County Public Health Dept.<br> :date: __2021-02-12 21:18:36__

-> Incredibly beneficial<br> :date: __2021-02-11 20:46:05__

-> Download this app to be notified for possible exposure to Covid.
-You have to keep Blutooth on at all times for this app to work properly.
-Not battery intensive though.<br> :date: __2021-02-05 02:35:03__

-> Very useful, now I can stay home and be safe.<br> :date: __2021-02-02 10:20:01__